tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The author advises being conservative when underwriting a property, especially when doing so for the first time.
 However, he also advises that people should be aggressive, especially when they don’t have much experience.

-- It is important to underwrite a property as thoroughly as possible before signing a contract, but you do not want to over-analyze a deal.
-There are times when you must make judgments based on your experience, and those times call for flexibility rather than rigidity.

 - The author acquired the Apartments at Madison Barracks, which was in terrible condition.
 The building needed repairs, and the land needed work as well.
 However, it had a lot of potential, and the apartments were merged, which allowed the team to increase its capacity by 12 percent.

 # multifamily millionaire model